 2) A Wills made whilst someone is not in a fit mental state to appreciate the nature and extent of what they own, or those whom they should consider benefiting can be often successfully disputed.
 A recent case widened the law on disputing a Will as the judge considered that the very recent loss of a spouse could impair the judgement of a testator.

 3) In some cases Wills may not correctly show the wishes of the testator as it has been written badly or there is a clear mistake in it.

 5) The testator was not aware that he/ she was signing a Will and so did not understand or approve the contents.

 6) The Will had been cancelled.
-Usually by the writing of a later will.
+Usually by the writing of later wills.
 So many Wills get lost that we recommend www.WillCustodian.co.uk.
-The majority of forms just stick a Will in a vault and then forget about it, and that just is not good enough.
+The majority of forms just stick Wills in a vault and then forget about it, and that just is not good enough.
 Life, Tax and the Law move too quickly these days!

 7) The Will has been altered without the proper formalities.

 Disputing a Will under the Inheritance (Provision for Family & Dependents) Act 1975

 The act allows those who are dependent on the deceased but did not receive “reasonable financial provision” from the estate to make a claim.

 The following may be able to ask for financial provision from the estate.

 - A spouse or civil partner.